Zildj1an/litmus-diff/README.md

 # Litmus-RT Patch

-This patch was generating using LITMUS-RT [source code](), comparing its most recent version to its kernel base (v4.9):
+This patch was generated using LITMUS-RT [source code](), comparing its most recent version to its kernel base (v4.9):

 ```